GSA/digitalgov.gov/content/news/2014/04/2014-04-28-in-crowdsourcing-competitions-defining-the-problem-is-half-the-battle.md

 When you prepare to run the challenge, make sure the potential solvers know the problem itself (which you painstakingly identified previously) before asking them to do something; it’ll help both you and the potential solvers stay focused and produce more pointed solutions.

-For example, instead of opening your competition description with:

-“We want ideas for new methods to harvest honey,”

-state the problem behind it, and then ask for ideas:
+For example, instead of opening your competition description with, "We want ideas for new methods to harvest honey," state the problem behind it, and then ask for ideas:

-“Recent weather conditions have caused this year’s crop of honey to be thicker than usual, and as a result, the current systems to harvest honey from the combs are not cost-effective, which drives up the price to the consumer.
-We are looking for ideas for new methods to harvest this unusually thick honey.&#8221;
+"Recent weather conditions have caused this year's crop of honey to be thicker than usual, and as a result, the current systems to harvest honey from the combs are not cost-effective, which drives up the price to the consumer.
+We are looking for ideas for new methods to harvest this unusually thick honey."

 With this method, the potential solver has a much better idea of what he/she is trying to accomplish.